 Common destinations and travel times are:

 - Burlington, VT - 3 hrs (a truly fun town)

 - Lake Placid/Adirondack High Peaks region - 1.5 hrs (a must for hikers!)

 - Albany, NY - 3 hrs (Concerts in the Pepsi Arena!)

 - Boston, MA - 6 hrs

 - Santiago, Chile - 6 days, 7 hrs, 13 min, 2 sec.

 This is not to suggest that one need to flee from Potsdam in order to have fun - but that the fun here is not as "in your face" as in any large metropolis.
-There are bars, a theater, shops, etc. all close by, as well as some quality restaurant type places.
+There is an excellent local music scene, a theater, shops, etc. all close by, as well as some quality restaurants .
 And don't forget to enjoy the Raquette River - its perfect for canoeing/kayaking.
-I highly recommend a wee stroll along the banks at night.